elo33011/netascode_campus_design/README.md

 This is a sample network design to demonstrate how an automation native network design should look like.
 Automation native is a design approach which incorporates the elements required by network automation into design process.
 These elements are: Determinsitic Topology, Abstraction, Machine-Friendly interfaces & structured data, Unique source of truth, Declarative state and Streaming Telemetry.

+Key steps:
+- Design created from data model in yaml
+- Diagram rendered from yaml

 ## Business Requirement

 Company ABC is setting up a new 2,000 user campus across a 10-floor building.
 At this scale, the business needs the network to onboard new starters, moves, and floor-capacity changes quickly without service risk; to keep voice, data, wireless, and fixed-function devices like cameras and IPTV appropriately segmented so a change in one domain can't degrade or expose another.
 The business also wants these changes itself to be fast, low-risk, and auditable — every BAU change traceable to a reviewed, versioned intent rather than an ad hoc CLI session.